-Please telephone the school on 6142 0960 to arrange to meet the Deputy for Student Welfare or school psychologist.
-Your request will be actioned by the Special Needs Team.
+Please telephone the school on 6142 0960 if you would like to meet with a member of the Special Needs Team.

 Gifted and Talented Program

 Red Hill School recognises the unique educational needs of gifted and talented students and has developed a policy which clearly outlines the process for the nomination, identification, and support of these students.
 The policy is available on our school website.